One Year Later: How is Ted O’Brien doing now?

 ROCHESTER, N.Y.
-(WROC) — As we reflect on a one year anniversary since the Coronavirus entered our community, you may remember one story that involves a familiar face for many in Rochester.
+(WROC) — As we reflect on a one year anniversary since COVID-19 entered our community, you may remember one story that involves a familiar face for many in Rochester.

 O’Brien says he’s always been active, and into fitness and running.
-He never imagined the Coronavirus would his body as hard as it did.
-In fact – he didn’t even know he had COVID when he first started getting symptoms.
+He never imagined the coronavirus would his body as hard as it did.
+In fact – he didn’t even know he had COVID-19 when he first started getting symptoms.
 He initially didn’t have the tell-tale sign of a fever.

-It wasn’t until he passed out at home – his wife knew something was up.
+It wasn’t until he fainted at home – his wife knew something was up.
 He was taken to the hospital by ambulance and tested positive shortly after.

 After that first hospital visit, doctors sent O’Brien home to recover with what were mild symptoms at the time.
 But it wasn’t over yet.